Ty Gibbs: 2023

 In 2023, Gibbs joined the NASCAR Cup Series on a full-time basis, driving the newly rebranded No. 54 for Joe Gibbs Racing.
 Despite missing the playoffs, Gibbs achieved four top-five finishes and earned the NASCAR Rookie of the Year title.

 2024: First playoff appearance

-Gibbs scored his first career pole at the 2024 Coca-Cola 600, and his second at Pocono.
+Gibbs scored his first career pole at Charlotte, and his second at Pocono.
 Despite not winning a race during the regular season, he stayed consistent enough to make the playoffs.
 Gibbs was eliminated from the playoffs at the conclusion of the Round of 16.
 After poor finishes in the final five races of the season, Gibbs finished the year fifteenth in the final point standings, a career best.